Religion and Spirituality

 Secular Web: List of organizations, including a limited number of international student organizations.

 World Buddhist Directory: Worldwide searchable database of Buddhist organizations.

-Buddhist Centers and Organizations: List of Buddhist communities in 66 countries.
+World Buddhist Directory: List of Buddhist communities in 66 countries.

 Christianity Today International: International network of Christian ministries.